2016 - 2017 Season

 Puppet Lab 2016-17

-by Steve Ackerman
+Created and directed by Steve Ackerman

 A propane-fueled, muscle-bound, rough and tumble, torn shirt, bloody bicep, car chasing, bar fight, coming down on that bottom rung of a helicopter, flick a lit cigarette into a pool of gasoline so that as you’re walking away in slow motion that thing that everyone in the audience wants to blow up actually blows up behind you, all ending with a cool contextually relevant tagline, homage to 1980s action movie, action sequence.
 But with puppets.

 Tickets $15 ($12 students)

 Thursday, June 15th, 8pm

 Saturday, June 24th, 8pm

 Saturday, June 24th, Midnight

 The Story of Crow Boy explores the difficult life yet compassionate vision of artist Taro Yashima.
 Yashima was imprisoned and tortured in the militarized fervor of Japan just prior to WWII and then faced discrimination in the USA as a Japanese émigré.
 Somehow despite such human brutality, he developed an ongoing faith in the sanctity of all peoples.
 This production draws on his autobiographical and fictional books including the Caldecott Award-winning CROW BOY (1955) about a young boy who learns to sing the “voices of crows” in defiance of his years of being bullied.

 This production was named one of the 10 best plays of 2016 by Graydon Royce of the StarTribune and is back by popular demand for a special three day run July 13 - 15, 2017.